LearnyN24/EE-5G.app/README.md

 ## Notes
 - The real-time inference uses the API i created
 - User data is stored securely with SHA-256 password hashing
-- The ML demo supports any CSV dataset with numeric features
+- The ML  supports any CSV dataset with numeric features
 - Visualizations include interactive scatter plots and performance metrics